 Understanding the marketing that stands behind so many success stories helps explain why branded products are so powerful.

-Brand awareness is the extent of how familiar an individual is with your product, service or brand.
+Brand awareness is the extent of how familiar an individual is with a product, service, or brand, as well as how well they recognize it.
+How much do people know about the brand and what are the things they associate with it?
 Brand awareness can be broken up into two categories: top-of-mind and aided recall.

-Top-of-mind awareness is when your brand is the first company a customer thinks of within your industry.
+Top-of-mind awareness is when a brand is the first company a customer thinks of within a given industry.
 Let’s say David wants to buy a new laptop; what is the first brand he thinks of?
 For many people, including David, it’s Apple.
 This isn’t without reason; Apple has done an outstanding job with its brand awareness.
 The company has a unique lexicon and visual style.
+Top-of-mind awareness requires no additional research or input, as the brand name should be ingrained and intertwined with that customer’s perception of the product category.

-Aided-recall, on the other hand, requires the customers’ memory to be jogged by using your logo or slogan.
-Aided-recall would be when you know that you want to purchase a new computer, but you can’t instantly remember the brand name you want.
-You would have to see the Apple logo or have their slogan think different jog your memory.
+Aided-recall, on the other hand, requires the customers’ memory to be jogged by using a logo, slogan, or other memorable aspect of a company such as a key product.
+Aided-recall would be when a customer knows that they want to purchase a new computer, but they can’t instantly remember the brand name of what they have in mind.
+They would have to see the Apple logo or have their slogan, “Think different.” jog their memory.

-Being the first company remembered in your target audience’s mind will make them more likely to make a purchase from your business rather than a competitor.
+Being the first company remembered in a target audience’s mind will make them more likely to make a purchase from that business rather than a competitor.
+Things that help promote more brand awareness include:

-Building a brand strategy is more than an eye-catching logo and a loud motto.
-This is sum of marketing methods, deep analysis, budgeting, and balancing between the personal vision and the customers’ real needs.
+Building a brand strategy is more than an eye-catching logo and a memorable motto.
+It is the sum of marketing methods, deep analysis, budgeting, and balancing between the personal vision and the customers’ real needs.

 Overall, there are three main questions every brand must answer:

-The answers to these questions define the positioning on the market.
+The answers to these questions will help to define a brand’s positioning in the market.

-MailChimp has shown their deepest love to the customers first by answering “Yes!” to their request about adding an email marketing feature though the company was having web-design focus and then again by sending every newly-registered user an adorable knitted cat hat.
+MailChimp has shown love to their customers by answering “Yes!” to their request about adding an email marketing feature, even though the company initially had a web-design focus.
+They continued to strengthen their customer relationships by sending every newly-registered user an adorable knitted cat hat.

 They reported sending 13,440 gifts to their customers.
 Wired Magazine noted that “the quality of the merch is a direct reflection of MailChimp,” which means they didn’t just give out cheap freebies for the sake of brand awareness.
-If you want to give out free merch, do it well!
+If brands want to give out free merch, they should make sure they do it well!

-Milk mustache and the two-word slogan,“Got milk?” have become rooted in the public subconsciousness.
+The milk mustache along with the two-word slogan,“Got milk?” have become rooted in the public subconsciousness.
 The American campaign aimed to increase milk intake by spreading posters showing celebrities with milk mustaches on their faces and filming short videos which showed what life might look like without milk.

 Nielsen rated the Got Milk? slogan twelve times more effective than the Pepsi slogan, and four times better than Coca-Cola’s “Enjoy!”